 If you prefer to have a hard copy of the publication, we have made it available in black and white print, at cost from lulu.com: Print-on-Demand

 A project for the Centre for Fine Print Research, published as a collection of artists’ books curated and edited by Tom Sowden.
 Supported and sponsored by: CFPR, UWE School of the Creative Arts and Hewlett Packard.

-The project has so far produced five boxed volumes of books by 50 artists across many different themes and styles.
+The project produced five boxed volumes of books by 50 artists across many different themes and styles.

 Many artists from different areas make artists’ books, both to feature their own work and as an artform in itself.
 This is a practical guide for visual artists who are interested in producing their work in the artist’s book format.
 It examines the history, methods and practicalities involved in making an artist’s book, using many examples of the work of contemporary artists as illustration.

 This book will be a valuable source of reference for any artist considering making work in the artists’ book format or anyone wanting to discover more about this vibrant artform.